Sudden Chicken Death Syndrome: why chickens sometimes seem to die randomly.

-It's not that unusual, is it?
-I mean, everyone loses chickens.
-It's the way of the world.
+And it happens to chickens more than most species.
 They get killed by predators, or taken by disease, or become egg bound, or get mites, or Marek's disease, or any one of a number of other things.

 Except - this one didn't.
 This one was what many veterinarians and scientists in the poultry health world refer to as "Sudden Chicken Death Syndrome"(1).

-Without performing a necropsy - the poultry version of the human autopsy - it's impossible to know given that a thorough external examination disclosed no obvious causes.
+Without performing a necropsy - the poultry version of the human autopsy - it's impossible to know exactly what happened to him.
+A thorough external examination disclosed no obvious causes.

 So what could it have been?